alexisforestier/H5temperature/README.md

 * Manage datasets containing multiple measurements stored in the same hdf5 sub-group (e.g. mapping, ramps...).
 * Executable are now produced using `nuitka` and should be slightly faster.
 * Constant background in Planck data fitting is available.
+This may be removed as intended for tests.
 * A table resuming fit results in the right panel.
 * Export data as ASCII for further analysis with other tools.
 * Solved a few bugs and details.